shreyasthombare555/Intelligent-Currency-Recognition-System/README.md

 # Intelligent-Currency-Recognition-System

-Business Value: Built currency identification and validation system which aimed at automating global currency exchange and banking transactions.

 # Project Overview

+**Business Value:** Built currency identification and validation system which aimed at automating global currency exchange and banking transactions.
+The project involved building traditional machine learning and deep learning classification models for identifying if the currencies are valid and classifying them based on the countries associated.
+# Data Source and Data Preprocessing.

-1) Collected more than 2500 diverse real world currency images representing 6 different countries, augmented currency images to make the dataset more generalized.
+i) Scrapped more than 2500 diverse real world currency images representing 6 different currencies from google images, bing and other web portals. ii) Augmented currency images using techniques such as scaling, flipping, cropping and rotation with a goal of making the dataset more generalized. iii) Converted all currency images to grayscale, re-scaled them into the resoluton of 148 X 148 and stored their respective pixel values in the arrays to reduce the computational overhead.

-2) Built Convolutional Neural Network and hyper tuned the Deep Learning Model which resulted into 93.8% accuracy.
+# Data Modeling and results

+**Level 1**

-3) Used the same dataset and built the classification model using Ensemble Learning technique which combined Random forest algorithm and Stochastic Gradient Descent Classifier algorithm resulting into 81% accuracy.
-4) Fine-tuned classification model and implemented K Fold Cross validation in order to make model more accurate, flexible and robust.
+i) Built traditional machine learning classification model using Ensemble Learning technique which combined the power of Random forest algorithm and Stochastic Gradient Descent Classifier algorithm resulting into 81% accuracy. ii) Fine-tuned classification model and implemented K Fold Cross validation in order to make model more accurate, flexible and robust.

+**Level 2**

+i) Scaled dataset and involved some more categories pertaining to the currency validation in the dataset.
+i) Used same dataset and built Convolutional Neural Network classification model. ii) Hyper tuned the deep Learning model by tweaking dropout nodes, max pooling, early_stopping, loss function, kernel and padding values which resulted into 93.8% accuracy on test dataset.

 # Technologies Used